-Sandy, Oregon is a rural town of 3600, so they don’t have a whole lot in common with our neighborhood when it comes to information infrastructure.
-But they did get fed up with ISPs who refused to run a broadband data line to their town hall, and built their own Gigabit fiber network, available to citizens at $40 or $60/month (depending on speed).
+Sandy, Oregon, is a rural town of 3,600, so they don’t have a lot in common with our neighborhood regarding information infrastructure.
+But they did get fed up with ISPs who refused to run a broadband data line to their town hall and built their own Gigabit fiber network, available to citizens at $40 or $60/month (depending on speed).
 They did it without using tax dollars, and the project is on track to break even in roughly half the time modeled.
-Read about how they did it, or watch the video below about all the benefits it is generating for this town.
-See the AKNA condition here.
+Please read about how they did it, or watch the video below about all its benefits for this town.

 It says a lot that our nation’s largest metropolis cannot cut through the red tape created by the corporations that control our connections to provide that kind of power to its citizens, but a small town can.
 We’re proud of Sandy’s accomplishment, even if also a little jealous.